A year after George Floyd: A letter to my Black son

 Keith Magee is a theologian, political advisor and social justice scholar.
 He is Chair and Professor of Practice in Social Justice at Newcastle University (United Kingdom) and Senior Fellow in Culture and Justice at the University College London.
 While he was a visiting scholar at Boston University, he founded The Social Justice Institute in 2014, which remains the hub for his independent work and research.
-He is the author of Prophet Justice: Essays and Reflections on Race, Religion and Politics.
+He is the author of Prophetic Justice: Essays and Reflections on Race, Religion and Politics.
 The views expressed in this commentary are his own.
 View more opinion at CNN.

 (CNN)Dear son,